Key Takeaways

 There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.

 What started as a tongue-in-cheek observation went viral.
 Within months, "vibe coding" went from a meme to a genuine methodology.
 Developer communities adopted it.
 Tutorials appeared.
 Tool makers optimized their products around it.
-By mid-2025, it was the dominant way new developers were learning to build software — and by 2026, even experienced engineers have integrated vibe coding workflows into their daily practice.
+By mid-2025, it was the dominant way new developers were learning to build software.
+By 2026, even experienced engineers have integrated vibe coding workflows into their daily practice.

 Vibe Coding vs Traditional Development

-The simplest way to understand vibe coding is to compare it with what came before:
+The simplest way to understand vibe coding is to compare it with what came before.
+(For a more rigorous definition with linguistic and historical context, see the Wikipedia entry on vibe coding or IBM's overview of the methodology.)

 How Vibe Coding Works in Practice